Collaborative Deacon Formation Program

 Overview of Province I School for Deacons

-Aspirants/Nominees should have finished a period of vigorous discernment.
+Aspirants/Nominees should have finished a period of vigorous discernment with their sponsoring diocese.
 This will differ within each diocese.
-They must have permission from their rector and vestry/Bishop’s Committee.
-They should also have completed physical and psychological exams and be approved by their respective Commissions on Ministry.
+In Province I, they must have permission from their rector or priest in charge and vestry/Bishop's Committee to attend the School.
+They should also have completed physical and psychological exams and be approved by their respective Commissions on Ministry and their Bishops.

-Province I School for Deacons is a two-year deacon formation program with a pattern of two month-long courses that include reading assignments, written papers, online lectures & conversations followed by a quarterly weekend retreat.
+Province I School for Deacons is a two-year deacon formation program with a pattern of two month-long courses that include reading assignments, written papers, online lectures & conversations followed by a quarterly Formation Weekend retreat.
 The cycle will be:

 - online courses in Hebrew Bible and Christian Testament followed by retreat on the prophetic voice of the deacon